holidahHM/yolo/explanation.md

 Privilege Escalation: The become: true directive ensures that tasks requiring elevated privileges are executed as sudo.

+## 6. To run the playbook:
+sh
+`ansible-playbook playbook.yml --ask-vault-pass`

+The vault pass is "H0llie?!"

 To achieve the task the following git workflow was used: